dominik-pichler/Review_me_if_you_can/README.md

 ### 1.1.1 Proposed Analytics and Solutions
 For this reason, this project aims to provide a presentation layer (via a `streamlit` application) that displays the following information to the user:
-- A list of cleaning personal that is linked to the best/worst customer experiences.
+- A list of cleaning personnel that is linked to the best/worst customer experiences.
 - A list of apartments that are linked to the best/worst customer experiences.
-- An analysis to identify if certain cleaning people or appartements became a central node in a node of bad customer experiences or form a cluster utilizing utilizing *Deep Modularity Networks*.
+- An analysis to identify if certain cleaning personnel or appartements became a central node in a node of bad customer experiences or form a cluster utilizing utilizing *Deep Modularity Networks*.
 - A list of cleaners that are assumed to have a high record of bad cleaning quality, which is determined through the use of a Graph Embedding-Technique (*TransE*) that learns whether a review indicates a bad cleaning quality.

 Eventually, this insight could then be used to infer insights for improvements in cleaning protocols, appartements and eventually customer satisfaction.